 And Barry summarized some of their lessons learned from the KwikTrip Program

 - Because the success of an Industry 4.0 program like this involves touching so many levels from control to ERP, it is even more important to have good collaboration with the ERP/MES team and even OEMs, to make sure they see the vision and help the OEM design equipment to be data ready.
 Industry X.0 requires someone to serve as a collaboration facilitator between teams.

 All three companies agreed that Industry 4.0 has crossed the disillusionment threshold and is now strongly moving to an adoption phase.
 Their shared excitement stems from seeing their clients unleash the potential of digital transformation with tools that are lower cost, easier to use and disruptive as they break through the barriers of traditional models.

-If you’d like to learn more ideas for your company, InSource kicks off the “Industry 4.0 — Driving Operational Results Thru Digitization” Roadshow in April.
+If you’d like to learn more ideas for your company, InSource held our “Industry 4.0 — Driving Operational Results Thru Digitization” Roadshow this past spring.